US moves nearer to shutdown amid coronavirus fears

 “I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” said Fauci, a member of the White House task force on combating the spread of coronavirus.
 He heads the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.

-The worldwide outbreak has sickened more than 156,000 people and left more than 5,800 dead, with thousands of new cases confirmed each day.
-The death toll in the United States climbed to 64, while infections neared 3,000.
+The worldwide outbreak has sickened more than 162,000 people and left more than 6,000 dead, with thousands of new cases confirmed each day.
+The death toll in the United States climbed to 64, while infections passed 3,200.

 Meanwhile, harsh criticism rained on Trump and his administration Sunday from state and local officials over long lines of returning international passengers at some U.S. airports that could have turned them into coronavirus carriers as they tried to get home.